 Slow Cooker Ribs Recipe

-I great dry rub recipe gives slow cooker ribs their great flavor.
+A good recipe for a great dry rub gives excellent flavor to ribs in a slow cooker.
 For a classic dry rub, collect these ingredients:

 • 2 tablespoons brown sugar